 A majority of industry players agree that the activity and competition of streaming providers has led to positive development for local content.
 According to Katja Hofem, who moved from JOYN management to Netflix in November 2020, "local DNA (...) has become immensely important.
-Growth takes place in local markets".176 Especially the German video platforms Joyn and RTL+ as well as the media libraries of ARD and ZDF have focused on local content from the beginning (as well as due to a lack of European or global presence or licensing rights).

-175 cf. Schultze (2021): Netflix binds Anna Winger to itself.
+Growth takes place in local markets".
+176 Especially the German video platforms Joyn and RTL+ as well as the cf. Schultze (2021): Netflix binds Anna Winger to itself.

-176 cf. Lückerath (2021a): Streamer expands team in Berlin.
+cf. Lückerath (2021a): Streamer expands team in Berlin.